Kitware/VeloView/README.md

 * For HDL-32E data no calibration
-file is needed (the HDL-32E calibration values are already incorporated in VeloView) therefore select "NONE".
+file is needed (the HDL-32E calibration values are already incorporated in LidarView) therefore select "NONE".
 * For HDL-64E data the correct
 calibration file for that sensor needs to be chosen.
 The calibration file can be found on the individual product CD that was send with the